apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 Optionally you can connect your deployment now to [https://my.openappsec.io](https://my.openappsec.io) for centrally managing open-appsec with an easy-to-use Web UI, monitoring security events and more, see section **How to Manage Your open-appsec WAF Deployment Centrally?** further below for more information.

-Congratulations!
-You successfully added open-appsec WAF to your existing APISIX installation and verified that your web services exposed by the APISIX Gateway are now protected against web attacks.
+**Congratulations!** You successfully added open-appsec WAF to your existing APISIX installation and verified that your web services exposed by the APISIX gateway are now protected against web attacks.

 ## Deploying APISIX with open-appsec WAF on Containerized Platforms (Docker)